Loki-Astari/geeky-nextjs/content/posts/NisseV2.md

 ## NisseV2

-All the code for this article is in a single source file in the [V2](https://github.com/Loki-Astari/NisseBlogCode/tree/master/V2) directory.
+All new code for this article is in the directory [V2](https://github.com/Loki-Astari/NisseBlogCode/tree/master/V2).
+It re-uses HTTPStuff.cpp and Stream.h from [V1](https://github.com/Loki-Astari/NisseBlogCode/tree/master/V1).
 It uses standard libraries and [thors-mongo](https://github.com/Loki-Astari/ThorsMongo).
 If you have a Unix-like environment, this should be easy to build; if you use Windows, you may need to do some extra work.
 A “Makefile” is provided just as an example.

 ### Build & Run